-Adrian Warner has more than 30 years of writing experience for global news organisations and can bring expertise of reporting from 8 summer Olympics, 6 Winter Games, and 5 World Cup finals to your organisation or event.
-He has reported on every major sport — from athletics, swimming, soccer and rugby to skiing, ice hockey and table tennis.
+In sport he brings expertise of reporting from 8 summer Olympics, 6 Winter Games, and 5 World Cup finals when he has covered every major sport — from athletics, swimming, soccer and rugby to skiing, ice hockey and table tennis.

-In 2015 he worked for the official news service of the Rugby World Cup in England, providing reports and analysis for the World Rugby website.
-He played a similar role at the 2016 Rio Olympics and Paralympics, covering athletics and rugby sevens, and also worked for the International Olympic Committee (IOC) at the 2016 Youth Winter Olympics in Norway, providing content for the official Games website.
+He has played similar roles for the official news services of the 2015 Rugby World Cup in England, providing reports and analysis for the World Rugby website and for the 2016 Rio Olympics and Paralympics, covering athletics and rugby sevens.
+He has also worked for the International Olympic Committee (IOC) at the 2016 Youth Winter Olympics in Norway, providing content for the official Games website.

 He has an eclectic range of clients — for both writing and sub-editing — from Reuters news agency and the Canadian Press to Families Magazine, the Daily Telegraph website and the Around the Rings specialist Olympic website.